grafana/agent/docs/sources/flow/reference/components/otelcol.processor.transform.md

 `statements` | `list(string)` | A list of OTTL statements. | | yes

 The supported values for `context` are:
-* `resource`: Use when interacting only with OTLP resources (e.g. resource attributes).
+* `resource`: Use when interacting only with OTLP resources (for example, resource attributes).
-* `scope`: Use when interacting only with OTLP instrumentation scope (e.g. name of the instrumentation scope).
+* `scope`: Use when interacting only with OTLP instrumentation scope (for example, the name of the instrumentation scope).
 * `span`: Use when interacting only with OTLP spans.
 * `spanevent`: Use when interacting only with OTLP span events.